 How do you get someone to buy your product?
 Or use your service when there’s a sea of options out there?

 It used to be if you could be the loudest, you’d win.
 Now the internet has changed all that.
 Everyone has the potential for being the loudest.

-Your advertisement can be loud and and in their face but it won’t necessarily make the cash register ring.
+Your advertisement can be loud and in their face but it won’t necessarily make the cash register ring.
 Customers are smarter than ever now.
-They still don't really know what they want but they do know how well the other guys did it.
+They still don’t really know what they want but they do know how well the other guys did it.

 The quality of goods and services is going up.
 And no matter what you’re offering, your customers will compare you to the best experience they’ve ever had.

 I was in Austin with my God Father the other day.
-And there are two electric scooter companies who have take over the city.
+And there are two electric scooter companies who have taken over the city.
 We wanted to join in.
 So we found two scooters, one from Brand 1 and another from Brand 2.
 I signed up and was rolling down the street before my God Father had even got through the form.
 User error?
 Perhaps.
 But 5-minutes later he still wasn’t signed up, so I tried and I couldn’t get through either.
 So we ditched Brand 2 and rode Brand 1 for the rest of the trip.

 If getting in an Uber takes two taps and your offering takes multiple attempts and a lengthy payment method, who do you think they’ll choose?

 ‘My own definition (of positioning) is what the product does, and who is it for?’

 Ogilvy gives an example of how he positioned Dove.

 ‘I could have positioned Dove as a detergent bar for men with dirty hands, but chose instead to position it as a toilet bar for women with dry skin.
 This is still working 25 years later.’